joinbox/guidelines/styleguide/RESTful.md

 - 405 **Method Not Allowed**: The request method is not supported on that resource
 - 406 **Not Acceptable**: The requested content type could not be accepted.
 Try another content type
 - 410 **Gone**: the resource is gone and will not be availabel again ( deleted resource )
-- 411 **Length Required**: The request did not specify the length of its content, which is required by the requested resource.
-- 413 **Request Entity Too Large**: The request is larger than the server is willing or able to process
-- 415 **Usupported Media Type**: The request entity has a media type which the server or resource does not support
 - 416 **Requested Range Not Satisfiable**
 - 429 **Too Many Requests**: you hit the request rate limit
 - 431 **Request Header Fields Too Large**: The server is unwilling to process the request because either an individual header field, or all the header fields collectively, are too large